bostongolang/golang-lab-testing/projects/advanced/short/1-tests.md

 1. :star2: Write a test that tests creation of a shortened URL works correctly for the URL http://example.com (see the curl command in the README for an example of the JSON parameters expected).

-1. :star2: Write a test that verifies GETTing a shortened URL returns a HTTP redirect to the correct website.
+1. :star2: Write a test that verifies GETing a shortened URL returns a HTTP redirect to the correct website.
+E.g., if the POST request above returns http://127.0.0.1/ABC, running GET http://127.0.0.1/ABC should redirect me to http://example.com.